This article round-ups some of the best freelance writing sites for finding paid work fast

 Final Word On Best Freelance Writing Sites

 Freelancing is an unpredictable profession since you never know how much you’re going to earn in any given month.
-But by pitching on freelance writing sites regularly, you’ll bring in more clients and earn a more predictable income.
+But by pitching on freelance writing sites regularly, you’ll bring in more clients, build lasting writing opportunities and earn a more predictable income.

 What Is The Best Way Of Pitching A Freelance Writing Gig?

-The best way of standing out is to attach a link to an article that’s similar to what your client wants.
-This gives them peace of mind knowing you’re familiar with the industry and you know how to write a compelling article.
+The best way to stand out is to attach a link to an article similar to what your client wants.
+This gives them peace of mind knowing you’re familiar with the industry and know how to write a compelling article.

 How Much Should I Charge For A Freelance Job When Starting Out?

+New freelancer writers typically charge three to four cents per word.
 You shouldn’t care about making money on your first freelance job.
-You have no experience and your client has little reason to hire you so the only thing you should care about is getting better.
+You have no experience, and your client has little reason to hire you, so the only thing you should care about is getting better.
 Once you’ve become an above-average writer, you can focus on charging more for your work.

 Where to find easy part-time jobs